wookay/anti-vaxxers/README.md

 # anti-vaxxers

- - Certification of Vaccination Identification by Artificial Intelligence
+ - Certification of Vaccination Identification for Aliens Infestation